conzjiang/cool_conz/README.md

 If you're on your **personal computer**, you don't want to delete your keys because they're most likely connected to your Github, so all you'll need to do is `heroku keys:add` if you haven't already added your keys.

 ## 4. Creating your Heroku app
 On Heroku, click on the "+" in the top righthand corner to create a new app.
-After you've created the app, copy the Git URL and paste it to the end of this command (in place of "your-heroku-git-url-here"):
+After you've created the app, copy the Git URL (located under 'Settings') and paste it to the end of this command (in place of "your-heroku-git-url-here"):

 ```bash
 git remote add heroku your-heroku-git-url-here